What are the most important Google Analytics eCommerce metrics and KPIs for your store?

 #1 Suggest Popular Products

-Have you ever bought something you weren’t planning to buy because it popped up in a popular products area?
-You can easily show popular products too on your own site with MonsterInsights Popular Posts.
+Have you ever purchased something you weren’t planning to buy because it popped up in a popular products area?
+You can easily show popular products too on your own (WordPress) site with MonsterInsights Popular Posts.
 Just set up a few simple settings under Insights » Popular Posts » Popular Products:

 Then, you’ll be ready to show your most popular products to your users: